tjvantoll/www.tjvantoll.com/_posts/2024-12-22-ai-effect-on-blog-revenue.md

 When I started this blog in 2012 one of my motivations was to make a bit of money.
 In those days if you had a successful blog that generated traffic, you could work out an ad deal and bring in some recurring cash for your effort.

 And it worked—at least a little.
-By 2016 or so my blog was generating $40–$50 a month, which wasn’t life altering, but it was a nice bit of recurring revenue I got for keeping this site up and running.
+By 2016 or so my blog was generating $40–$50 a month, which wasn’t life altering, but it was a nice bit of recurring revenue for keeping this site up and running.

 In the last few years I’ve focused on [publishing elsewhere](/writing), but I’ve kept this blog up, kept it fast, and ensured all links continued to work.
 From a revenue perspective my earnings started slowly dropping after I stopped regularly publishing—which I expected and makes sense.